glozow/bitcoin-notes/transaction-lifecycle.md

-A signature indicates that the owner of the private key has agreed to spend the coins, but the transaction is merely a _proposed_ state change until there is network consensus that the coins have been sent - it is trivially cheap for a private key owner to sign multiple transactions sending the same coins.
-In Bitcoin, the consensus protocol requires transactions to be included in a block containing a valid Proof of Work and accepted by the network as part of the most-work chain - it is prohibitively expensive for a private key owner to reverse a transaction by rewriting (i.e. recomputing Proofs of Work for) these blocks.
+A signature indicates that the owner of the private key has agreed to spend the coins, but the transaction is merely a _proposed_ state change until there is network consensus that the coins have been sent.
+It is trivially cheap for a private key owner to sign multiple transactions sending the same coins.
+In Bitcoin, the consensus protocol requires transactions to be included in a block containing a valid Proof of Work solution and accepted by the network as part of the most-work chain
+- it is prohibitively expensive for a private key owner to reverse a transaction by rewriting (i.e. recomputing Proofs of Work for) these blocks.

 ### Mining